What Does the Average AC Unit Repair Cost?

 Efficiency & Size

-In 2006, a new HVAC rule went into affect for residential air conditioners, requiring all to have a Seasonal Energy Efficiency Ratio (SEER) of 13 or higher.
+In 2006, a new HVAC rule went into effect for residential air conditioners, requiring all to have a Seasonal Energy Efficiency Ratio (SEER) of 13 or higher.
 As you might expect, the more efficient the unit is (or newer), the lower your average AC repair cost will be.
 Keep in mind, if for some reason your high-efficient repair bill is high, you’re still saving on energy costs every month through your electric and gas bills.

 Additionally, larger-sized units require more work than smaller units.
 Since larger homes require larger units, there really is no way around the size of your air conditioner.
 As such, size is sadly one cost factor you can’t alter.